kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

  * In 5G Core user plane sites; compute resources are usually shared to run following applications.
    - Packet Core Gateway (5G Core User plane)
    - IMS transport and bearer services (user plane)
    - DNS services
- * Somehow there should be a way that CNF Pods should get performance as those are running over bare metal servers, but compute resources should not be underutilised by utilising the bare metal as  worker node of single K8s cluster.
+ * All of above  described use cases requires that CNF Pods should get performance as those are running over bare metal servers, but compute resources should not be underutilised by utilising the bare metal as single K8s worker node.
     - Above implies that we need slicing of compute resources while still offering bare metal performance to CNF Pods.
  * This wiki will describe a proposed model which can  offer compute infrastructure slicing while maintaining performance level offered by a bare metal server and also reducing the network complexities.
  ## Proposed Model with Hardware Pass-through from Bare Metal to the VMs
  ![cnf_bms_infra_slicing](./images/cnf_bms_infra_slicing.jpg)
+ *  BMS slicing means avoiding  Qemu emulation of CPUs for Guest VMs (k8s worker nodes) and extending network devices either as PCI-Passthrough or SRIOV VF.
  * Slice your bare metal server (get requirements for VM/ VMs CPU, Memory and required NICs).
     - Define the VM / VMs on your bare metal server (without running the VM).
     - Define number of CPUs, map the vCPUs to Host (bare metal) CPUs.